How to download free native-spoken podcasts & MP3s in almost any language

 Every Friday I send out an e-mail to the Language Hacking League with a list of interesting websites to check out, as well as more precise updates regarding my own language missions.

-This particular tip got a great response from people last week, so I’ll share it on the blog too.
+This particular tip got a great response from our readers, so I'll share it on the blog too.
 It's very easy, and yet overlooked by many people when looking for content in the target language.

 iTunes – not just for people with iPods, but don't search for the language name iTunes is a free installation and you can sign up for a free account to download podcasts about a range of topics.
 I am definitely not an Apple fanboy, but iTunes is an excellent distribution means of finding free content to listen to.
 Since the download is simply an MP3 file, you do not need to have an Apple device to listen to them; any MP3 player will do.
-On my Windows (Virtual box) installation all podcasts are downloaded to the My Music/iTunes folder and I simply drag them onto my Nexus One’s SD card.
+On my Windows (Virtual box) installation all podcasts are downloaded to the My Music/iTunes folder and I simply drag them onto my Android phone's SD card.

 When in iTunes, go to iTunes store and you will see a podcasts option.
 Many people feel that the most logical thing to do is to search for the language name, say “Spanish”, and see what comes up.
 If you are an absolute beginner then perhaps you'll find this content useful, but it's all about learning Spanish (i.e. it's not natural native material) and most likely packaged by non-natives.
 There may be some exceptions, but I generally don't like listening to these as they speak way too slowly and basically and this won't give you the pressure to improve as quickly.
 Natives do not speak like that.